miguelzeph/miguelzeph.github.io/docs/documentation/python/03_configuration_management.md

 logger = logging.getLogger(__name__)
 ```

-# Practical Example: How to Use Imported Configurations
+### 5. Practical Example: Using Imported Configurations

-After setting up the environment variables, you can import these variables or instances anywhere in your Python code.
-This approach avoids hardcoding or duplicating code, making your project more readable and maintainable.
+After setting up environment variables, you can import these variables or instances anywhere in your Python code.
+This approach avoids hardcoding or duplicating code, enhancing readability and maintainability.

-Imagine a simple Python project structure like this:
+#### Project Structure

 ```bash
 .